Is it best to teach children with autism phonics or the whole word approach for reading lessons?

 In his case, it helped him to switch to the whole word approach, but only after learning the letter sounds first.

-It may help in such a case to sound out each letter of the word with the child, and then read the word quickly so she can make that transition to reading the whole word.
+It may help in such a case to sound out each letter of the word, and then read the word quickly so they can make that transition to reading the whole word.

 I taught both of my children to read using phonics and wouldn’t have had it any other way.